akhilnchauhan/akhilnchauhan/README.md

-Using AI to make apps that use AI.
+Using AI to make AI apps